 Depending on how severe the extent is of your pups deformity will depend on what treatment is suitable for them to undergo.
 The one purpose of any type of treatment is to get them back into tip-top shape and straighten their legs once again.
 Whilst undergoing this treatment it is important for surgeons to prevent any further complications later on their adult life.
 In most cases, surgery will be the selected option for your dog to undergo.

-A great way of helping to prevent this is by using an Elizabethan collar.
+A great way of helping to prevent your dog from licking the wounds is by using an Elizabethan collar (Link to Amazon).
 You may also find that your dog loses their appetite for a few days after surgery.
 In most cases, this is perfectly normal but if it continues past 48 hrs then contact a vet.

-Vomiting is another result of the unlucky few.
-If you find yourself having to deal with this then make sure that they are warm and well-rested to ensure the best possible recovery.
-What is the cost to repair a puppy with bowed front legs?.
-Continue reading to see what I found.
+Vomiting can be another result of the unlucky few.
+If you find yourself having to deal with this, then make sure that they are warm and well-rested to ensure the best possible recovery.

 Costs of surgery